Single Pie Crust

 If this is confusing, gently fold the dough in half and

-pick it up with your hands to place on the pie plate.**
+pick it up with your hands and place it on the pie plate.

 Using two fingers, press the edge of the dough